 “Service animals are defined as dogs that are individually trained to do work or perform tasks for people with disabilities,” says the Americans with Disabilities Act of 1990, and since then, this definition has opened up to include miniature horses.
 “Service animals are working animals, not pets.
-The work or task a dog has been trained to provide must be directly related to the person’s disability.”
+The work or task an animal has been trained to provide must be directly related to the person’s disability.”

 - The training is intense and expensive